-Each Sunday has a new habit for you to work on.
+As you are working, look for habits you can use routinely to keep your home neater and more organized going forward.
 These are important and something you do not want to skip over.
 Remember, we are not just removing the clutter and things, but we are learning how to see our things differently.
 This is the key to keeping a room clutter-free.

 Step #3.
-Devote time every day to declutter.
+Devote time every day to decluttering.

 Remember the trick here is to treat this like a job and with most jobs you need a uniform.
 That means dressing all the way to your feet.
-Don’t giggle, this is more important than you might thing.
-By putting on sneakers you are telling your mind you mean business and to get ready to focus.
+Don’t giggle, this is more important than you might think.
+By putting on sneakers, you are telling your mind you mean business and to get ready to focus.

 Step #5.
 Have a distraction.

-- I can’t get rid of this size 4 dress I wore a decade ago.
+- I can’t get rid of this size four dress I wore a decade ago.
 I might lose that weight and wear it again!